SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 Welcome to SAMMI and the world of endless possibilities!

-On this page, will walk you through a step by step tutorial on how to set up SAMMI, and connect it to OBS and your Twitch account.
+On this page, we will walk you through a step by step tutorial on how to set up SAMMI, and connect it to OBS and your Twitch account.
 You will also learn how to create your first button, add a command and trigger it via Twitch chat.

-{% include alert.html text="SAMMI is a closed source application made for Windows (other platforms will be fully supported later as well).
-Our tutorial covers its usage in Windows only." type="warning" %}
+{% include alert.html text="SAMMI is a closed source application currently supported only on Windows." type="warning" %}

 #### 1. Install all dependencies
 - Download and install **[OBS Studio](https://obsproject.com/)**.
 As of now, SAMMI does not support other streaming software.